ZekunYin/RabbitMash/README.md

 ## Installation

 The easiest way to use RabbitMash is to grab a binary release from [here](https://github.com/ZekunYin/RabbitMash/releases).
-We provide four versions of RabbitMash for different x86_64 architectures including:
+Currently, RabbitMash only supports x86_64 Linux.
+And we provide four versions of RabbitMash for different CPU architectures including:

 | Version     | CPU flags                 |
 | ----------- | ------------------------- |